radixdlt/scrypto-demos/crypto-zombies/README.md

-# Crypto Zombies Factory Contract
+# Crypto Zombies Factory Blueprint

 This directory contains the boilerplate code and the complete code from the Crypto Zombies webinar conducted on October 12, 2022.